piercefreeman/wew/README.md

 Creating a Runtime must be completed on the UI thread, and all message loop calls must also be operated on the UI thread.

-Other calls should preferably be made on the UI thread unless it's impossible to do so.
-While they can be operated from any thread, there's currently no guarantee of no other side effects.
+Other calls should be executed on the UI thread whenever possible, unless it is truly unavoidable.
+Although these calls can run on any thread, there is currently no guarantee that they will not cause other side effects.

+However, it is important to note that if the WebView manages window events on its own, such as not using off-screen rendering, then the WebView can be created on any thread.

 ## Packaging and Running